ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 Try that now.
 Delete your **Philippians 3** collection.

+## Resetting due dates

+If you previously worked on a collection of verses but now would like to reset any progress you made, choose **Reset due dates** from the menu.
+This essentially makes them all like newly added verses.

+Try that now.
+Reset your progress for the **Hebrews 11** collection.

 ## Editing verses

 From the home screen, long-press your **Hebrews 11** collection.
-Then choose **View** from the menu.
+Then choose **Browse verses** from the menu.
 This will bring you to the verse browser.
 You should see all three verses that you added earlier:

 <div class="bordered-image">